EvernodeXRPL/evernode-sdk/evernode/reference-api-registry.md

 ## RegistryClient class constructor - `RegistryClient(options = {})`

 ### Parameters
-Takes on parameter `options` which is a JSON object of options that is passed to RegistryClient.
+Takes one parameter `options` which is a JSON object of options that is passed to RegistryClient.
 ```
 {
     registryAddress: 'r3cNR2bdao1NyvQ5ZuQvCUgqkoWGmgF34E',